 In a recent Tedx Talk, Joel shared how those trips to Grandpa’s house helped mold him into who he is today, “Looking back, I realize the reasons why I am so impassioned with the farm is because I always wanted to duplicate on our infertile place the abundance I felt at Grandpa’s farm.”

 Fast forward all these years, at 60, Joel has become known by many as the most famous farmer in the world, or as the New York Times called him, the High Priest of the Pasture.

 This self-described “Christian libertarian environmentalist capitalist lunatic farmer” has quite the resume authoring nine books, has been featured in the New York Times bestseller Omnivore’s Dilemma as well as the award-winning documentary Food Inc.,

-Salatin writes The Pastoralist column for Stockman Grass Farmer, which is the most influential catalyst for the grass farming movement.
+Salatin writes an editorial column called Meadow Talk and is the editor for the Stockman Grass Farmer, which is the most influential catalyst for the grass farming movement.
 He also writes the Pitchfork Pulpit column for Mother Earth News, along with numerous guest articles for ACRES USA and various other publications.

 Here is a list of some of Joel’s books, all of which reflect dirt-under-the-fingernails experience punctuated with mischievous humor: